 Pipe bowl

-This relative, a stone pipe bowl, is very similar to one drawn by Paul Kane on Manitoulin Island in 1843.
+This relative, a stone pipe bowl, is believed to have been carved by Ojibwa chief Pabahmesad on Manitoulin Island between 1830 and 1846; it is very similar to one drawn by Paul Kane on Manitoulin Island in 1843.
 Carved from dark grey stone, the figures are anthropomorphic, potentially the heads of a human and a horse-like animal.
 The eyes of each figure are made of white glass beads, and the bowl is carved into the top of the human head.
-Although the artist is unrecorded and the origins are unclear, it has probable connections to the Anishinaabe.

 This relative currently resides at the National Museum of Ireland.